 James’s bio will be posted shortly!

-Nathan Hernandez is a career public servant having worked in the legislative and executive branches in Kentucky state government as well as on electoral campaigns for local candidates.
+Nathan Hernandez (Treasurer) is a career public servant having worked in the legislative and executive branches in Kentucky state government as well as on electoral campaigns for local candidates.
 Nathan currently serves as a financial examiner within the Public Protection Cabinet supervising financial institutions, primarily credit unions, across the state.
 Nathan is also an alumnus of the AmeriCorps VISTA program working at the American Printing House for the Blind where he managed a nationwide literacy program for visually impaired children enrolling 300 additional families.
 He is a current board member with the Louisville Association for Community Economics (LACE).

 Born in south Texas, raised in eastern Kentucky, Nathan moved to Louisville to attend the University of Louisville where he majored in Economics and minored in Political Science.
 He also attended Marist College graduating with a master’s degree in Public Administration with a concentration in Government and Nonprofit Management.
 In his free time, Nathan is an avid runner, sports fan, concertgoer, and season ticket holder with the Actor’s Theater of Louisville and Louisville City FC.